k2view-academy/K2View-Academy/articles/26_fabric_security/02_fabric_entities_design.md

 When a KMS integration is used, Fabric treats KMS's data-key as its master key:

-When integrated with AWS, instead of generating a master key, it calls to AWS KMS to get a data key within its 2 forms.
+When integrated with AWS, instead of generating a master key, it calls to AWS KMS to get an encrypted data key.
 When integrated with GCP, it generates a data key and calls to GCP KMS to encrypt it.
 Then, Fabric treats the *encrypted* data key as its master key.

 To encrypt or decrypt data, each Fabric node,  while going live, takes the stored Fabric master key, which is actually the encrypted data key, and calls to KMS to decrypt it.
 Having the data key in its clear/plain form, Fabric can encrypt and decrypt data.

 #### Setup

-For information of what shall be configured for working with KMS, refer to [Fabric Master Key Integrated with KMS](/articles/99_fabric_infras/devops/10a_fabric_master_key_integrated_with_kms.md ).
+To work with KMS you shall set its information in config.ini and accordingly generate a new Fabric master key.
+For information of what shall be configured and done for working with KMS, refer to [Fabric Master Key Integrated with KMS](/articles/99_fabric_infras/devops/10a_fabric_master_key_integrated_with_kms.md ).

 #### Fabric Master Key Commands

-As described here, the Fabric master-key command refers to its modules - the key generation and the key storage, according to its input parameters.
+As described, the Fabric master-key command refers to its two modules - the key generation and the key storage, according to its input parameters.
 When working with KMS, these parameters shall be provided as follows:

 * When integrated with AWS, use ``activatekey name='<name>' generatorType='AWS_KMS' storeType='AWS_KMS'``.
 * When integrated with GCP, use ``activatekey name='<name>' generatorType='Java_AES' storeType='GCP_KMS'``.